An approach to categorification of Verma modules: Categorification of the Verma module

 Let $\cC_0$ be a full subcategory of an abelian category $\cA$.
 For all $i \ge 0$, define recursively $\cC_{i+1}$ as the full subcategory of $\cA$ containing all the objects of $\cC_i$ and all $B$ for all short exact sequence $0 \rightarrow A \rightarrow B \rightarrow C \rightarrow 0$ in $\cA$ with $A$ and $C$ in $\cC_i$.
 We call $\bigcup_i \cC_i$ the \emph{completion under extensions of $\cC_0$ in $\cA$}.
 It is clear that if $\cC_0$ is also additive, then its completion under extension is Quillen exact.

-Form the 2-category $\tM'(\lambda q^{-1})$ whose objects are the categories $\cM_k$, the 1-morphisms are locally finite, left bounded direct sums of shifts of functors from $\{E_k, F_k, Q_k, \id_k \}$ and the 2-morphisms are (grading preserving) natural transformations of functors.
+Form the 2-category $\tM'(\lambda q^{-1})$ whose objects are the categories $\cM_k$, the 1-morphisms are locally finite, cone bounded direct sums of shifts of functors from $\{E_k, F_k, Q_k, \id_k \}$ and the 2-morphisms are (grading preserving) natural transformations of functors.
 We define $\tM(\lambda q^{-1})$ as the completion under extensions of $\tM'(\lambda q^{-1})$ in the abelian category of all functors.
 In this case $\tM(\lambda q^{-1})$ is a 2-Verma module for $\slt$.
-Now take the right completion of $\extflag$ from \S\ref{subsec:commutator}, namely add the locally finite coproduct of $\Omega_k$.
+Now take the cone completion of $\extflag$ from \S\ref{subsec:commutator}, namely add the cone bounded, locally finite coproduct of $\Omega_k$.
 Then the completion under extensions of this 2-category in $\sbim$ is also a 2-Verma module, equivalent to $\tM(\lambda q^{-1})$.